DavidHollins6/dotfiles/README.md

 Based off [The Primeagens NVIM Configuration](https://github.com/ThePrimeagen/init.lua)

-Clone this repository into you `.config` repository.
+Clone this repository into you home directory.

 ```
 cd ~